TheTrollErrorsGuy65/LightDiscordClient/README.md

 - Extract all files
 - Download latest version of PHP (version without use of PHP files soon): https://www.php.net/downloads.php
 - Extract PHP files to the same folder where you downloaded this repo's files
-- Go to start.js, and change clientPath variable to domain where you plan to keep your self-hosted client (not required, you can just clear its contents)
+- Go to start.js, and change clientPath variable to domain where you plan to keep your self-hosted client (not required, you can also clear variable's contents)
 - Open the console (Command Prompt/Terminal) in the directory with repository
 - Type: `npm install express request php-express`
 - To run the client, type: `node start.js`